 Figure 3.
 The HIAC 9703+ allows users to select final product quality testing by brand name/product name

 Counters that allow the operator interface to reside on a local p.c., but store the results database automatically on a secure remote server are preferred to ensure secure, 21CFR part 11 records to demonstrate that the batch was in compliance.

 Water Purity Compliance

 Water is the largest raw material used in a parenteral manufacturing facility.
-Water quality parameters are clearly defined in all the major pharmacopoeias and are
+Water quality parameters are clearly defined in all the major pharmacopoeias and are generally harmonized globally.

 Figure 4.
 The HIAC 9703+ stores final product quality test result records on a remote, secure server

 One major quality parameter is Total Organic Carbon (TOC).
 Most modern pharmaceutical-grade water systems have extremely low TOC content, frequently in the low ppb region, compared to the amount of Total Inorganic Carbon (TIC) present, typically in the low ppm region, usually caused by the increased concentration of dissolved CO2 caused through the commonly used reverse-osmosis water production process.
 General purpose TOC analysers that measure TIC and Total Carbon (TC) and derive the TOC level from these two measurements often struggle to accurately calculate TOC in the presence of the interfering TIC.

 TC ppm (measured) – TIC ppm (measured) = TOC ppb (calculated)